Ryanjlowe/Amazon-Pinpoint-POC/README.md

 1. Choose **Email** under **Channel**
 1. For **Template Name:** enter **Renew_30_percent_off**
 1. For **Subject** enter **{{User.UserAttributes.FirstName}} Renew Now and get 30% Off!**
-1. Copy the contents of the [Template File](templates/3_renew_30.html) and paste it into the HTML template editor.
+1. Copy the contents of the [Renewal 30% Off Template File](templates/3_renew_30.html) and paste it into the HTML template editor.
 1. Choose **Create**

 #### Renewal Reminder Template